CSY1063/as1-jay-toon/README.md

 <h3 align="center">How did the project do on the assessment?</h3>

-<p align="left">Results will be announced 4 weeks after the submission date, and so will be posted then.</p>
+<p align="center">Results will be announced 4 weeks after the submission date, and so will be posted then.</p>